ENCCS/vasp-best-practices/content/cd_Si.md

     cd band
     cp ../dos/CHGCAR .

-we can use the same KPOINTS input file as for the [fcc Si bandstructure](../fcc_Si_bandstructure) example, e.g.
+note that `CHGCAR` is copied from the previous DOS calculation.
+We can use the same KPOINTS input file as for the [fcc Si bandstructure](../fcc_Si_bandstructure) example, e.g.

  ````{tabs}
   ```{group-tab} Tetralith